ds-modules/EPS256-FA20/README.md

-# Earthquake of the Week - EPS256 - Fall 2020
+# Earthquake of the Week - EPS256

 Berkeley Seismology Lab - Graduate Seminar on Earthquakes - Prof Richard Allen